kurtosis-tech/kardinal-playground/postgres-demo/README.md

 In this demo, you will:
 1. Set up a Neon database and configure the Kubernetes cluster with a demo voting app (4 minutes)
-2. Visualize your production cluster using Kiali (30 seconds)
+2. Visualize your production cluster using the Kardinal Dashboard (30 seconds)
 3. Use Kardinal to set up a lightweight "dev environment" inside of your production cluster so you can test on production data (30 seconds)
-4. Visualize your cluster in Kiali again, to see how the Kardinal "dev environment" is structured (30 seconds)
+4. Visualize your cluster in the Kardinal Dashboard again, to see how the Kardinal "dev environment" is structured (30 seconds)

 ## 🛠 Features